New Orleans --

-NEW ORLEANS – Water levels along the Mississippi River have dropped prompting the U.S. Army Corps of Engineers, New Orleans District to move from Phase II to Phase I Flood Fight procedures.
+Water levels along the Mississippi River have dropped prompting the U.S. Army Corps of Engineers, New Orleans District to move from Phase II to Phase I flood fight procedures.

-This Flood Fight began in late October 2018 when the Mississippi River rose above 11 feet at the Carrollton Gage, and on February, Phase II was initiated when the river exceeded 15 feet.
-Today the river at the Carrollton Gage was 14.68 feet returning the Flood Fight to Phase I. Current forecasts show the river steadily falling to below 11 feet over the next 28-days.
-However, the corps will continue to monitor the river closely and take measures if necessary.
+This flood fight began Jan.
+9 when the Mississippi River rose above 11 feet at the Carrollton Gage.
+On March 25, the current period of Phase II was initiated when the river exceeded 15 feet at the gage, for a combined total of 93 days in Phase II since Jan.
+9. Though lowered to Phase I, the Corps will continue to monitor the river and forecasts closely and take appropriate measures if necessary.

-Flood Fight is a proactive measure that is triggered when the Mississippi River rises above 11.
-The increased patrols help to ensure that the Army Corps can respond quickly to any problem areas that develop along the levee system because of the elevated water levels.
+Phase I flood fight consists of working with local levee authorities to closely monitor the levees along the Mississippi and Atchafalaya rivers through twice weekly inspections.
+Flood fight is a proactive measure to help ensure that the Army Corps can respond quickly to any problem areas that develop along the levee system because of the elevated water levels.

 Levee restrictions during high water